HIllya51/LunaTranslator/docs/en/useapis/ocrapi.md

 == WindowsOCR

 >[!WARNING]
-> WindowsOCR only supports Windows 10 and Windows 11 operating systems.
+>Only supports Windows 10 and Windows 11 operating systems.

 ### How to Install Additional Language Support for WindowsOCR?